Orville Jenkins Thoughts and Resources Orville Jenkins Ideas and Interests

 Hijuelos, Oscar.
 A Simple Habana Melody.
 NY: Harper-Collins, 2002.
 342p.
 Bought 3 June 2009 in Gainesville, Texas.
 Read 12-14 June 2010.
 Music (Fiction)

 Hillerman, Tony.
 The Ghostway.
 Prince Frederick, Maryland: Curtis Brown/Recorded Books.
 1990.
 Audiobook.
+(A murder mystery set on the Navajo reservation in New Mexico, and west to Los Angeles.
+This was a rich, well-developed story, intriguing and realistic.
+Hillerman develops serious and deep characters and portrays the cultural setting of the Navajo worldview and lifestyle.
+This was my second Hillerman novel, after discovering him in November 2009.
+I borrowed this audiobook from the public library.)
 Borrowed 4 May 2010.
 Heard 12, 26-27 May 2010.
-(A murder mystery set on the Navajo reservation in New Mexico, and west to Los Angeles.
-This was a tight, well-developed story, intriguing and realistic.
-Hillerman develops serious and deep characters and portrays the cultural setting of the Navajo worldview and lifestyle.)
 Fiction

 Hitchcock, Mark.
 The Apocalypse of Ahmadinejad: The Revelation of Iran's Nuclear Prophet.
 Colorado Springs: Multnomah, 2007.
 208p.
 Bought 7 January 2010 in Arlington, Texas.
 Read 25-26 February 2010.
 Religions (Shiite Islam)